Where do you perform your ceremonies?

 How much do you charge?

-My fee varies based upon the complexity of the ceremony and the distance of the ceremony venue from my location, which is Akron, Ohio.
-My rates are competitive, however, I will readily admit that I’m not the least expensive officiant around.
-Cheap goods and services are cheap for a reason – because they suck.
+My fee varies based upon the complexity of the ceremony and the distance of the ceremony venue from my home in Canton, Ohio.
+While my rates are competitive, I’m not the cheapest option by far.
+Cheap goods and services are cheap for a reason – because they are shamefully inferior.
 Be wary of anyone who will perform your ceremony for an astoundingly low price, as one gets what one pays for.

 We have X people attending our wedding.
 How much do you charge for a wedding that large?

-I don’t charge more if you have more people attending your wedding ceremony.
-Some officiants do, and I think it’s extraordinarily lame.
-Whether it’s just two people (namely, the couple) or two thousand people, my fee is the same.
-I’m not Wayne Newton.
-Much.
-(Kidding.
-I’m not Wayne Newton at all, just to reassure you.)
+I don’t charge more money for more attendees.
+Some folks do, and I think it’s terribly lame.
+Whether it’s just two people (namely, the two of you) or 2,000 people, the amount of effort – and thus, my fee – remains the same.

 What makes your wedding ceremonies different?

-A church wedding is all wrong for couples that aren’t religious.
-I provide a secular or spiritual alternative to church weddings.
-A justice of the peace offers the same alternative, but the resulting ceremony is dry, short and not custom-written based on the couple’s tastes and beliefs.
+A church wedding is all wrong for couples who aren’t religious.
+I provide a secular alternative to church weddings.
+A justice of the peace offers the same alternative, but the resulting ceremony is dry, short and not custom-written to reflect your tastes, your beliefs and your unique story.

 We’re having our wedding in a church – can you still perform the ceremony?

-Churches almost always require that, at very least, an ordained member of the church’s religious order performs a wedding ceremony that takes place in their chapel.
-That being said, I’m happy to perform a wedding ceremony anywhere, church or otherwise, if it can be arranged.
+Churches almost always require that ceremonies within their walls be performed by an ordained member of that church's religious order.
+That being said, I’m happy to perform a wedding ceremony anywhere, church or otherwise, if such arrangements can be made.

 We wrote our own ceremony – will you simply recite it?

-No. The words I speak during a wedding ceremony directly reflect on me personally and professionally.
-As such, I don’t simply “read” ceremonies prepared by others.
+No. The words I speak during a wedding ceremony directly reflect on me personally, professionally and artistically.
+As such, I won’t simply read a ceremony someone else has written, even if it's a very good one.

 Can we write our own vows?

-Can we read and edit the ceremony you’ve written for us?
+Can we read and/or make edits to the ceremony you’ve written for us?

-No. I ask that couples trust that I will compose the perfect ceremony for them, and because of this I don’t allow them to read it ahead of time.
-The words will have much more impact if you hear them for the first time on your actual wedding day.
+No. The ceremony will have far less emotional impact if you already know what's going to be said.
+I ask that couples trust that I’ll compose the perfect ceremony for them - because of this, I don’t allow them to read it ahead of time.

 Our wedding is going to have a unique theme – can you write it based on that theme?

 Yes, but depending on the complexity of the theme, there may be an additional fee.
-For instance, if you’re looking for simple references to an ethnic-themed wedding, no additional fee will be required.
-On the other hand, if you want a traditional Klingon wedding, that’s going to require some extra research, extra writing and extra money.
-Plus, I’ll have to learn Klingon.
+For instance, if you’re looking for simple references to a favorite show, movie, theme, holiday, etc., there would be no extra charge.
+On the other hand, if you want a traditional Klingon wedding, that’s going to require some extra research and writing, and thus, an additional fee.
+And don't even get me started on Klingon verb conjugation.
+It's downright baffling.

 Can you dress a certain way for our ceremony?

-I’ll wear whatever you want for your ceremony – within reason.
-Most couples want someone in a black suit and white collared shirt, with or without a tie.
+I wear a black or grey three-piece suit to every ceremony.
 If you’re looking for something a little more exotic (like a cassock and cincture, or a costume for a themed wedding), extra charges will apply.

 How long do your ceremonies last?